MenakaGodakanda/can_project/README.md

 ## Verify and Debugging (optional)
 ### Verify Tool Installation
-1. GCC: Ensure it outputs the GCC version information.
+1. GCC: Ensure it outputs the `GCC` version information.
 ```bash
 gcc --version
 ```

-2. CMake: Ensure it outputs the CMake version information.
+2. CMake: Ensure it outputs the `CMake` version information.
 ```bash
 cmake --version
 ```

-3. SocketCAN and Can-utils: Ensure it shows information about vcan0.
+3. SocketCAN and Can-utils: Ensure it shows information about `vcan0`.
 ```bash
 ip link show vcan0
 ```

-4. libsocketcan:Ensure it lists headers like j1939.h.
+4. libsocketcan: Ensure it lists headers like `j1939.h`.
 ```bash
 ls /usr/include/socketcan
 ```

-5. CANopenNode: The CANopenNode library should be compiled and installed in /usr/local/lib
+5. CANopenNode: The CANopenNode library should be compiled and installed in `/usr/local/lib`.

 ### Rebuild
 1. Clean the build directory: